dermotduffy/hass-motioneye/README.md

 [![hacs](https://img.shields.io/badge/HACS-Custom-orange.svg?style=flat-square)](https://hacs.xyz)
 [![BuyMeCoffee](https://img.shields.io/badge/buy%20me%20a%20coffee-donate-yellow.svg?style=flat-square)](https://www.buymeacoffee.com/dermotdu)

-# motionEye Home Assistant Integration

-The motionEye integration allows you to integrate your [motionEye](https://github.com/ccrisan/motioneye) server into Home Assistant. motionEye is an open source web-frontend for the motion daemon, used to centralize the management and visualization of multiple types of camera.

 <a name="migration-warning"></a>
-## Note on Migration

-This integration is mid-migration into HomeAssistant Core (i.e. no longer a custom integration).
+# Migration complete: Custom Integration Is Now Retired

+This integration has completed migration into Home Assistant Core.
 There are some permanent differences in functionality, these are listed below.
-Users are encouraged to avoid relying on this functionality to ensure compatibility when this migration is complete.
+This custom integration is now retired.
+Please use the default version that comes with Home Assistant Core.

-* Binary sensors: The Core version of the motionEye integration will not feature binary sensors (see [relevant codereview feedback](https://github.com/home-assistant/core/pull/52493#discussion_r673674561)).
+* **Binary sensors**: The Core version of the motionEye integration does not feature binary sensors (see [relevant codereview feedback](https://github.com/home-assistant/core/pull/52493#discussion_r673674561)).
 Instead users should convert events into a binary sensors [see example](#synthetic-binary-sensor).
-* Switches: The Core version of the motionEye integration disables the `Text Overlay`, `Video Streaming` and `Upload Enabled` switches by default.
+* **Switches**: The Core version of the motionEye integration disables the `Text Overlay`, `Video Streaming` and `Upload Enabled` switches by default.
 They can be manually enabled in the UI for the device in Home Assistant.

-**Note**: As the [migration](https://github.com/dermotduffy/hass-motioneye/projects/3) is nearly complete, no further changes are planned for this repository.
+# motionEye Home Assistant Integration

+The motionEye integration allows you to integrate your [motionEye](https://github.com/ccrisan/motioneye) server into Home Assistant. motionEye is an open source web-frontend for the motion daemon, used to centralize the management and visualization of multiple types of camera.

 ## Features